Northern Mansi: Media

-Since 1989 Лӯимā сэ̄рипос (Lūimā sēripos) "Northern dawn" newspaper has been the only and most prominent Mansi media.
-As of 2024 "Listen to articles", most articles on the site of the newsagency, have their authors read the articles out loud, so people can not just read the news in their native language but listen to it as well.
+Since 1989, the Lūimā sēripos ("Northern dawn") newspaper has been the only and most prominent Mansi media.
+As of 2024 "Listen to articles", most articles on the site of the news agency, have their authors read the articles out loud, so people can not just read the news in their native language but listen to it as well.
 This initiative was taken as the UN declared 2022-2032 as the International Decade of Indigenous Languages.